 More information about the Teacher of the Year program

 Nominations are submitted by District employees and candidates are later interviewed by a committee that includes teachers, principals and administrators.
 That panel ultimately narrows the field to three, using the following criteria: Evidence of a wide range of instructional strategies used effectively; commitment to the teaching profession; and demonstration of Irvine teachers’ values of integrity, empowerment, learning, collaboration and trust.

 Teachers of Promise

 IUSD also recognizes a handful of standout first- and second-year teachers, who are announced as “Teachers of Promise.”
 Click here for the 2017-18 Teachers of Promise.

 Excellence in Teaching Awards Banquet

-All of this year’s honorees will be formally recognized on Friday, April 21 at the Excellence in Teaching Awards Banquet, which is organized each year by the Exchange Club of Irvine and the Irvine Teachers Association.
+All of this year’s honorees will be formally recognized on April 27 at the Excellence in Teaching Awards dinner, which is organized each year by the Exchange Club of Irvine and the Irvine Teachers Association.